ImpromptAI/permutate/docs/source/request.rst

           }
         }

-**4. Plugin Groups**
+**4. Plugin Group**

-The plugin groups are the groups of plugins that will be used to test the permutations.
-The plugin groups are used to test the tool selector.
+Plugin groups is a groups of plugins that will be used to test the permutations.

+The permutation job accepts an array of plugin groups.

 .. tabs::